I went to a party, Mom. I remember what you said. You told me not to drink, Mom, so I drank soda instead.

 I’m lying here dying, Mom, while all he can do is stare.

 Tell my brothers not to cry, Mom.
 Tell Daddy to be brave.
 And when I get to heaven, Mom write, “Daddy’s girl” on my grave.

 Someone should have told him, Mom, not to drink and drive.
 If only they had taken the time, Mom, I would still be alive.

-My breath is getting shorter, Mom, I’m becoming very scared.
-Please don’t cry for me Mom, because when I needed you, you were there.
+My breath is getting shorter, Mom.
+I’m becoming very scared.
+Please don’t cry for me, Mom, because you were there when I needed you.

-I have one more question, Mom, before I say good-bye.
-I didn’t ever drink, Mom, so why am I to die?
+I have one more question, Mom, before I say goodbye.
+Mom, I never drink, so why am I to die?

-This is the end, Mom, I wish I could look you in the eye, to say these finally words, Mom.
+This is the end, Mom.
+I wish I could look you in the eye to say these final words, Mom.

 I’ll Miss You forever…